CMSC216 Project 3: Assembly Coding and Debugging

 - Subdividing functions into smaller blocks with comments describing what the blocks accomplish.

-- Descriptions of which "variables" or data are held in which registers.
+- Descriptions of which "variables" from the C side are held in which registers.

-- Descriptions of most assembly lines and their effect on the data held in the registers.
+- Descriptions of most assembly lines and their effect on the variables held in the registers.

 - Descriptions of any data such as bitmasks stored in the assembly code.